 -

 Advanced ParkourGet MovingBring your training to the next level with this class designed for more experienced parkour practitioners who have established a strong physical and technical foundation.
 Push yourself with parkour movements, techniques, and challenges that will increase your capabilities in a safe, supervised structure.
 Incorporate acrobatic elements that explore air awareness, inversion, and“flair” or style into movement.
 Delve further into the roots and spirit of parkour training and explore how overcoming challenges can build self-confidence and adaptability that can be applied outside of parkour.
 Previous parkour experience required.
-Prerequisite - Participants must have attended at least 1 season of PkGen Boston classes to participate.Spring 2025
+Prerequisite - Participants must have attended at least 1 season of PkGen Boston classes to participate.Fall 2025

 -

-Boys (+) in MotionGet MovingBoys (+) in Motion is a non-competitive program that inspires active lifestyles, friendships, personal growth and the confidence that comes from working toward and achieving goals.
-We meet twice a week for fun and energizing sessions that build physical and mental endurance and prepare us for an optional 5K road race that we will run as a team on Sunday, May 18(further details upon registration).
-This program is inclusive of individuals identifying as transgender, non-binary, and gender nonconforming.
-Girls (+) in Motion programs will be offered in the fall.
-T-shirts are included.
-3/19: At Hardy - please add your runner to the waitlist, we will reach out once we have a minimum enrollment.
+Boys (+) in MotionGet MovingBoys (+) in Motion is a non-competitive program that inspires active lifestyles, friendships, personal growth, and the confidence that comes from working toward and achieving goals.
+We meet twice a week for fun and energizing sessions that build physical and mental endurance and prepare us for an optional 5K race that we will run as a team on Saturday, Nov.
+22 (further details upon registration).
+Please note: This program is inclusive of individuals identifying as transgender, non-binary, and gender nonconforming.
+Girls (+) in Motion programs will be offered in the spring.
 Please note: This is an outdoor class so please dress for the weather and bring a water bottle.
-Do not register for the AEF 5K until we send you the registration discount code for youth runners.
-Currently we do not have coaches for Dallin and Bishop schools—we will send word to the schools if we are able to.
-3/19: At hardy - please add your runner to the waitlist, we will reach out once we have a minimum enrollment.Youth Running 2024-2025
+Currently we do not have coaches for Dallin and Peirce schools—we will send word to the schools if we are able to.Fall 2025

 -